DotOS/android_packages_apps_SystemUpdates/README.md

 Server requirements
 -------------------
-The app sends `GET` requests to the URL defined by the `updater_server_url` resource (or the `lineage.updater.uri` system property) and expects as response a JSON with the following structure:
+The app sends `GET` requests to the URL defined by the `updater_server_url` resource (or the `lmodroid.updater.uri` system property) and expects as response a JSON with the following structure:
 ```json
 {